rafaelfaustini/doubleletter/README.md

 ```
 check(stringArray, 's')
 ```
-Returns how many times double 's' are in the string
+Returns how many times double 's' is in the string